MIDAV0/ethernaut-challenges/README.md

 ## Level 7 - Force

 The contract is vulnarable to forcing eth by destroing other contract.
 We can create attack contract deposit some funds to it and call `selfdestruct` with address of the Force contract.
 This will destroy the attacker contract and send all funds to the Force contract.

+## Level 8 - Vault
+The contract has a `password` argument in it's storage at slot number 1.
+It's publickly accessible and can be vied by calling provider `provider.getStorageAt(contractAddress, 1)`.
+The retrieved password can be used to call `unlock` function and win the game.